mkcode/remote-resource/README.md

 #=> "<h1>A big hello to Chris Ewald!!!</h1>"
 ```

 We also may call any of our defined attributes.
-Ex:

 ```ruby
 github_user.name